bcdj/GoogleIO_CodeLabs/mlkit-android-custom-model/README.md

 This folder and projects follows the guide almost one for one on the implementation.
 This is an Android application built and tested only in the emulator.

 ### iOS
 This folder takes the Android sample application and ports it to iOS.
+When working on this though an error was discovered with the Cloud Fetching so that portion was commented out and the [error message logged](iOS/custom-model-codelab/ErrorLogs.txt).

 ### Model
-Contains the Pretrained model for the exercise.
+Contains the pre-trained model for the exercise.